MingLunHan/CIF-HieraDist/README.md

 ## Introduction
 [INTERSPEECH 2023] Knowledge Transfer from Pre-trained Language Models to Cif-based Speech Recognizers via Hierarchical Distillation

-🚀🚀 This repository is the official implementation for the hierarchical knowledge distillation (HieraDist) developed for CIF-based models.
+🚀🚀 This repository is the official implementation for the hierarchical knowledge distillation (HieraDist) developed for the continuous integrate-and-fire (CIF) based ASR models.

 We propose the hierarchical knowledge distillation (HKD or HieraDist) to transfer the knowledge from PLMs to the ASR models.
 HieraDist employs cross-modal knowledge distillation with contrastive loss at the acoustic level and knowledge distillation with regression loss at the linguistic level.